scikit-optimize/scikit-optimize/CONDUCT.md

 Fundamentally, we are committed to fostering a productive, harassment-free environment for everyone.
-Rather than considering this code an exhaustive list of things that you can’t do, take it in the spirit it is intended - a guide to make it easier to enrich all of us and the communities in which we participate.
+Rather than considering this code an exhaustive list of things that you can’t do, take it in the spirit it is intended - a guide.
+We encourage you not to read this like a legal text that tries to solve every possible event, instead use common sense for the parts where there are gaps.
+It doesn't mean that application of this COC is going to depend on who you are or who you are friends with.

 Importantly: as a member of our community, *you are also a steward of these values*.
 Not all problems need to be resolved via formal processes, and often